prebid/Prebid.js/modules/smarticoBidAdapter.md

 # Description

-Module that connects to Smartico's demand sources
+Module that connects to Smartico's demand sources.
+It requires setup and approval from Smartico team.
+Please reach out to sk@smartico.eu for more information.

 # Test Parameters